Josh Abramson: BustedTees

 Abramson and company created BustedTees in 2004 as a forum to sell T-shirts marketed on CollegeHumor.
 BustedTees was included in the 2006 sale of Connected Ventures to IAC/InterActiveCorp but in 2011 Abramson bought the company back.
 BustedTees later spawned TeePublic.
 It was included in the TeePublic sale in 2018.

 TeePublic

 Abramson launched TeePublic in March 2013 with the aim of creating a self-sustaining community of T-shirt designers and T-shirt lovers.
 The T-shirt designs are submitted by artists, designers, and celebrities, and are curated through crowdsourcing.

 In October 2018, TeePublic was acquired by Redbubble, a global online marketplace based in Australia, for US$41 million.

-Venture Capital Financing
+Venture capital financing

 Abramson has invested in several early-stage tech companies, including BarkBox, a subscription e-commerce and content company for dog-lovers, AmberJack, a booking platform for fishing trips, ManagedByQ, an office management platform, and Shinesty, a retro clothing company, among others.
 In 2013 Abramson joined venture capital firm FirstMark Capital, the New York-based firm behind major companies like Pinterest and Shopify, in a venture partner role.